Ports in Helsinki - Guide for Cruise Visitors

 Hop on the tram and purchase a Zones AB ticket using the HSL mobile app.
 As long as your ticket is valid, you can change vehicles free of charge.

-There is a public sauna/restaurant, Löyly, nearby.
-It has a free sightseeing terrace for quick Helsinki photos.
+There is a public sauna and restaurant, Löyly, nearby.
+It features a free sightseeing terrace for quick photos of Helsinki.

 Helsinki Card also includes a public transportation ticket.

 City Sightseeing Tour and Helsinki Panorama Tour stop at the Hernesaari quays.
 If you’re taking a tour bus, you won’t need a public transportation ticket.
-A tour is a quick way to start exploring the city since the stop is at the port area.
+A tour is a quick way to start exploring the city, as it stops at the port area.

 Powered by GetYourGuide

-Hernesaari and Munkkisaari quays do not have traditional terminal buildings with complete services.
+Hernesaari and Munkkisaari quays lack traditional terminal buildings with comprehensive services.

 Terminal 2 at West Harbour